What I'm doing Now

 - I was at Maine-Quebec on October 15-16.

-- I will be at the Simons Center for Geometry and Physics roughly from 24 October to 18 November.
+- I was at the Simons Center for Geometry and Physics roughly from 24 October to 18 November.
 This is at Stony Brook, NY.

-- I will be at the LMFDB Modular Curves Workshop, even though it is in the middle of my stay at Stony Brook.
+- I was at the LMFDB Modular Curves Workshop, even though it is in the middle of my stay at Stony Brook.

 I'm currently actively working on several projects.

 - I'm working to develop methods to explicitly and rigorously compute Maass forms.
 I'm currently implementing a rigorous form of Hejhal's algorithm for weight $0$ Maass forms in arb.